Programming Assignment - 11

 Question:

 You are given a specific mapping between random lowercase alphabet letters and digits.
-Your task is to decode a date provided in the format DD-MM-YYYY
+Your task is to decode a date provided in the format DD-MM-YYYY, where each digit is represented by a corresponding letter, and convert it back to its standard decimal format.

 The mapping is as follows: